 Full Charge (Battery SaverTM mode): The fourth stage occurs after four hours in the Float Charging stage.
 The Full Charge stage is designed to keep batteries fully charged over long periods and prevent excessive loss of water in flooded batteries, or drying out of GEL/AGM batteries.
-In this stage, the charger is turned off and begins monitoring the battery voltage; if the battery voltage drops low (12.7 VDC or less), the charger automatically initiates another four hours in float charge.
+In this stage, the charger is turned off and begins monitoring the battery voltage; if the battery voltage drops low (12.7 VDC or less on 12-volt models or 25.4 VDC or less on 24-volt models), the charger automatically initiates another four hours in float charge.

-Info: If the battery voltage falls to the re-bulk voltage (12.1 VDC) or lower, the unit will begin another bulk charge.
+Info: If the battery voltage falls to the re-bulk voltage (12.1 VDC on 12-volt models or 24.2 VDC on 24-volt models) or lower, the unit will begin another bulk charge.

-\ These settings in the ME Series are changeable and leave the factory with default values (see Table 3-2, Inverter/Charger Default Values).
+\ These settings in the RD Series are changeable and leave the factory with default values (see Table 3-2, Inverter/Charger Default Values).
 These default values are adequate for most installations, however, if you determine that some of the values need to be changed for your particular system, the ME-RC50 remote control may be purchased to adjust these settings.